alphagov/government-service-design-manual/service-manual/design-and-content/patterns/form-structure.md

 ![Diagram showing each section on it's own page](/service-manual/assets/images/designing-transactions/wizard.png)

-#### The good
+**The good:**

-* It's easier to handle branching and dependencies between questions
+* it's easier to handle branching and dependencies between questions
-* It's easier to let the user save progress
+* it's easier to let the user save progress
-* A long transaction can feel more manageable
+* a transaction can feel more manageable
-* Easier to guide a user through an unfamiliar process
+* easier to guide a user through an unfamiliar process
-* Easier to capture analytics like drop-off rates for each section
+* easier to capture analytics like drop-off rates for each section

-#### The bad
+**The bad:**

-* Can be harder for users to see where they are within the transaction
+* harder to show progress
-* It can slow users down as they have to click and load each section
+* uers have to click more to progress through the questions
-* You lose the contextual information from neighbouring sections
+* you lose the context of neighbouring questions
-* Harder for users to review and edit previous sections
+* you need to build a seperate page to review and edit questions
-* There's no single place for users to go back and edit their data
-* Not a natural fit for non-linear processes like looping, adding and removing
+* doesn't naturally handle non-linear processes like looping, adding and removing

 ---